Hiroto Fuku: Rookie Year

-Fuku was the only rookie in the 2015 draft class to make the opening day roster and he made his professional debut on March 26, 2016 as a relief pitcher in a 7-3 second day loss to the Hanshin Tigers.
-On the 31st of March 2016 he made his starting debut against the Hiroshima Carp at Nagoya Dome.
+Fuku was the only rookie in the 2015 draft class to make the opening day roster and he made his professional debut on March 26, 2016, as a relief pitcher in a 7–3 second day loss to the Hanshin Tigers.
+On 31 March 2016 he made his starting debut against the Hiroshima Carp at Nagoya Dome.

-Fuku registered his first win against the Yomiuri Giants at the Tokyo Dome on May 7, 2016 as a reliever following starter Drew Naylor's withdrawal with injury.
+Fuku registered his first win against the Yomiuri Giants at the Tokyo Dome on May 7, 2016, as a reliever following starter Drew Naylor's withdrawal with injury.

-On 25 August, he returned to the mound after a long absence from the first team in an extended innings game against the Tokyo Yakult Swallows at Meiji Jingu Stadium where he gave up a walk-off wild pitch in the 11th inning resulting in a 9-8 loss.
+On 25 August, he returned to the mound after a long absence from the first team in an extended innings game against the Tokyo Yakult Swallows at Meiji Jingu Stadium where he gave up a walk-off wild pitch in the 11th inning resulting in a 9–8 loss.

 2017-2018

-At the end of the 2017 season, due to an left shoulder injury, Fuku was demoted to a development contract and assigned the 234 while he was rehabilitating.
+At the end of the 2017 season, due to a left shoulder injury, Fuku was demoted to a development contract and assigned the 234 while he was rehabilitating.

-On July 19 2018, after the trade of southpaw reliever, Ryuya Ogawa to the Saitama Seibu Lions, Fuku was reinstated to the full-time roster and reassigned the 34.
+On July 19, 2018, after the trade of southpaw reliever, Ryuya Ogawa to the Saitama Seibu Lions, Fuku was reinstated to the full-time roster and reassigned the 34.
 Fuku made one appearance with the top team to finish the season.